 In these cases, it’s good to segment people by customer types.
 If everyone had access to the new exciting deals, customers would change far too often.

 You do, however, need to be careful when adopting this approach as it can often lead to your current customers becoming frustrated with their own package, knowing a new customer is getting a better deal than themselves.
+Don’t let this turn into a competition between new vs. existing customers.

 It’s cheaper to keep a current customer than get a new one